 13. A Small Square – Raised Garden Bed

 If you don’t have an incredibly large garden you’ll be willing to opt for a smaller garden bed!
-Take a look at the example above!
+Take a look at the raised garden boxes above!
 It’s small and square, put together out of wooden panels.
 You’ll be able to fit this into a small garden!
 Even if your garden is paved out with stone, this planter will still be an amazing way of bringing a bit of nature into it!
 You can have this raised garden planter built with more than just one tier!

 14. Cool Steel Edging – A Unique Material

 Steel is a material that you may see as being used mainly for building.
 But it also looks great used for other sorts of functions!
 When it comes to garden edging and creating raised garden beds, steel might just make a great choice!
 Not only is it inexpensive, but it is also easy to use and provide stability.
 You will have to bury part of them into the ground, in order to keep them in place.
-We would recommend using metal edging, if you’d like to achieve a modern style in your garden.
+We would recommend using metal edging if you’d like to achieve a modern style in your garden.

 15. Try a Fabulous Shape – Raised Vegetable Garden

 For a truly beautiful look, why not go for a breath-taking design?
 A raised flower bed or vegetable planter doesn’t have to be created in a simple shape.
 You can have it built in a unique shape, that will enhance the whole look of your garden.
 For example, you can use wood to create floral or mandala shaped raised planters.
-Have the raised bed installed with multiple tiers, as an alternative to just one level.
+Get the raised garden bed installed with multiple tiers, as an alternative to just one level.
 If this doesn’t perk up your garden, we don’t know what will!

 16. Adding a Mini Trellis – Great for Climbing Plants

 Have you always loved the look of climbing plants?
 Then what’s stopping you from adding a trellis to your garden and letting the plants grow upwards?
 If your garden isn’t big enough for a large trellis, then why not include one in your raised garden bed?
 It’s easy to install and after you are finished, all you have to do is plant your favourite type of climbing plant inside and wait for it to grow!
-This will look amazing in any garden!
+These raised vegetable gardens will look amazing in any garden!

 17. Brilliant in Bricks – Raised Garden Bed Ideas

 Here is a type of garden design, including raised garden beds, that is guaranteed to exude classic and refined taste.
 It’s perfect for anyone who really wants to bring timelessness and elegance alive in their garden.
 Turn all of the flower beds into raised garden beds.
 Create their barriers out of bricks, then fill them up with soil right up until the top of the bricks.
-Scatter gravel between the islands of the raised flower beds, creating an easy path for you to walk on, when taking a stroll through your garden.
+Scatter gravel between the islands of the raised flower beds, creating an easy path for you to walk on when taking a stroll through your garden.

 18. Weave it Yourself – A Natural Look